kittenvr/LLMCoder/README.md

 Or you can open my page online: [LLM Coder](https://christorng.github.io/LLMCoder/).
 It runs purely on your browser, no data is sent to any server.

+Set Claude's Project custom instructions with then content of [instructions\markdown.instruction.en.md](instructions\markdown.instruction.en.md) after your own specific instructions.

+Ask Claude to modify code, it should follow the instructions, output Markdown diff.

+On the LLMCoder page, paste the source code, then paste the Markdown, it will apply the changes to the source and copy to clipboard automatically.
+You can paste back to IDE to overwrite the source.

 This repo is planning to integrated into [LLMCoderSync](https://github.com/ChrisTorng/LLMCoderSync), you can use them together now.
-Please reference to the README.md of [LLMCoderSync](https://github.com/ChrisTorng/LLMCoderSync).
+Please refer to the README.md of [LLMCoderSync](https://github.com/ChrisTorng/LLMCoderSync).